PedroClair/prePosCovid/README.md

 ![Example boxplot question and class](doc/figure/boxPlotQ6C2019-2.png)

-To have a vision along the time the functionalite 2 performance of the students in all semester that the question was applied.
+In the functionality 2 has a clear vision of the performance of students in all semesters, because the question was applied over time.
+The Figure below shows the result.

 ![Example boxplot question in all classes](doc/figure/boxPlotQ6AllSemesters.png)

+The functionality 3 shows a comparison between common questions applied in 2019 (pre-pandemic) and 2022-1 (post-pandemic).

 ![Example boxplot question in all classes](doc/figure/questionComparation2019_2022-1.png)